ForeBoard Home

 The format shines in specific conditions:

-- Mixed-handicap groups, with net scoring.
+• Mixed-handicap groups, with net scoring.
 The three-match structure means a weaker player can win the front 9, lose the back 9, and tie the overall — still a competitive round.
-Net keeps every hole live.
+Net keeps the round alive.

-- Groups that like back-and-forth drama.
-Presses turn the round into a momentum game.
-If your group enjoys talking about the match while playing it, Nassau gives you the most to talk about of any side game.
+• Groups that like back-and-forth drama.
+Presses provide huge momentum swings.
+If your group enjoys chirping, Nassau gives you plenty to talk about.

 It works less well for:

-- Groups that hate variance.
+• Groups that hate variance.
 Press cascades can compound stakes quickly.
-If a $5 base round becomes a $40 settlement, somebody's having a worse day than the scorecard suggests.

-- Groups that can't agree on rules.
+• Groups that can't agree on rules.
 Carry-over modes + press caps + Vegas press toggle = a lot of variables.
-Lock them all down before the round or expect arguments at the bar.
+Lock them all down before the round.

 The trip translation